nanikjava/articles/content/post/golangconcurrency.md

 <h1>Design Patterns</h1>

 Concurrency in Golang is quite simple, and it's a powerful tool.
 Understanding concurrency basic is important before jumping any further.
-Once basic understanding has been established the next step is to deeper into it by looking at using different kind of concurrency pattern.
-Understanding the different concurrency pattern is important in order to know what pattern is suitable for the problem that we are trying to solve.
+Once basic understanding has been established the next step is to go deeper by looking at using different kind of concurrency patterns.
+Understanding different concurrency pattern is important to make it easier in picking up the right solution to a certain concurrency problem that we are trying to tackle.
+Also, it will reduce boilerplate code  .

-Once we understand the different patterns we can look at reducing boilerplate code reusing an existing framework that supports the pattern that we are interested in.

 <h3>Pipeline</h3>